StratusGrid/terraform-aws-multiaccount-pipeline/README.md

   cb_env_type                        = "LINUX_CONTAINER"
   cb_tf_version                      = var.terraform_version
   cb_env_name                        = var.env_name

+  # This is part of an or statement of code star or s3, this section is meant for if your artifacts are GIT and not local.
+Use whitespace to emulate nulls, they must still be defined.
   cp_source_owner                    = "myorg" # (GitHub/BitBucket Org) - (Organization Name/Project Name)
   cp_source_repo                     = "myrepo" # Repository Name
   cp_source_branch                   = "main" #Branch